Building robust test coverage for your APIs can take time. With the Test Creation Agent, you can accelerate this process.

 Define the intent of the test

-Providing an intent for a test
+Providing a test prompt

 When you add a test intent, a new API specification section appears on the test creation form.
 Use this section to add information about the API under test.